jyx200308/stats220-2025/README.md

 ### working experience
-- Banking internships in summer
+- Had an internship at an international trading company during the summer holidays (hopefully I'll be the big boss of an international company!!!).😁
-- Internship in an import/export trading company
+- Interned at a bank at the end of high school. 🏫

 ### hobbies